jtablesaw/tablesaw/README.md

 * Using groups and reduce functions to compute stats for subsets
 * Storing tables in Tablesaw's compressed columnar storage format

 All the data is in the projects _data_ folder.
+The code is taken from the TornadoExample test class.

 ### Read a CSV file
 Here we read a csv file of tornado data.
 First, we say what column types are present.